0xPolygonMiden/miden-node/README.md

   --genesis-path <..>/genesis.toml
 ```

 which will generate `miden-node.toml` and `genesis.toml` files.
-The latter controls the accounts that the genesis block will be spawned with, and by default it contains a basic wallet account and a basic fungible faucet account.
-You can modify this file to add/remove accounts if so desired.
+The latter controls the accounts that the genesis block will be spawned with and by default contains a basic wallet account and a basic fungible faucet account.
+You can modify this file to add/remove accounts as desired.

 Next, bootstrap the chain by generating the genesis data: